andreavolpato/testalab_website/README.md

 This is the most recent version of the website, released in 2021.

+If you want to make a change to the website start looking at the ./assets/ folder.
+Gallery, people, showcase pictures, and research should be modified by changing the content of the ./assets/ folder only.

 To get started have a look at the /info folder.